jrjackso/gitrdun/README.md

 }
 ```

+NOTES:
-NOTE: If no "paths" node is specified for a repo, the entire repo will be kept
+* If no "paths" node is specified for a repo, the entire repo will be kept.
+* Set "single" to true if you do not want to recursively install with gitrdun